 Additionally there are Area Officers who have delegated powers to work for and on behalf of the society in the field.
 An area officer covers a defined area, for example a whole county such as Staffordshire, or part of a county such as the Derbyshire Dales District.Area officers

-We are governed in accordance with our constitution by our officers and trustees.Officers & trustees Constitution
+We are governed in accordance with our constitution by our officers and trustees.Officers & Trustees Constitution & Policies

 What you can do is give us your support!
 By supporting you would be taking a big step towards protecting and improving the footpath network.
-You can give us support by becoming a member, volunteering your time, or making a donation.Join Us Donate
+You can give us support by becoming a member, volunteering your time, or making a donation.Join or Renew Donate Volunteer

 If you'd like a reply, please include your contact details.